top of page

 by Nikki Mahlia

-Since then, it had been nothing but bitter embarrassment.
+Since that time, it had been nothing but bitter embarrassment.

-He leaned into his chair, his eyes following the moon as it trailed across the night sky.
-The cold wind brushed across his face, his hair blowing into his eyes.
-Perhaps the air brought a chill with it that was never there in the last few weeks.
-Even with the hustle and bustle of the festivities, and the upcoming preparations for the new year, Yugi had known something was off.
+He leaned into his chair, his eyes following the moon as it trailed across the sky.
+The cold wind brushed across his face, bringing with it a chill that felt ominous.
+Even with the festivities coming up, Yugi knew something was off.

 He felt it in the air.

 He found himself staring at his reflection, a faint silhouette that could only be noticed against the blackness of the sky.
-A bit of his tattoo peeked out from above his collar, nearly reaching up to his ear.
+He brushed the long curls of his hair away from his face, exposing a bit of the tattoo that peeked out from above his collar, nearly reaching his ear.

 Titan.